Edwards getting hot

 The King returns to Victory Lane

-Sure it was cool to see Kasey Kahne in Victory Lane after a year long drought, but for me it was even greater to see Richard Petty get his first win as owner since April 18, 1999.
-It was a day Richard Petty Motorsports got its first win, but it was also a day where three RPM cars recorded top 10 finishes (Sadler – 10th; Allmendinger – 7th).
+Sure it was cool to see Kasey Kahne in victory lane after a year-long drought, but for me it was even greater to see Richard Petty get his first win as owner since April 18, 1999.
+It was a day Richard Petty Motorsports got its first win, but it was also a day where three RPM cars recorded top-10 finishes (Elliott Sadler – 10th; Allmendinger – seventh).
 RPM has cooled down since its impressive season debut at Daytona, but days like this are big for a team without a driver in the Chase, and a manufacturer – Dodge – that has struggled all season.

-Each week, I will further expand on some of the more interesting fan comments from our weekly Frontstretch.com LIVE Cup race blog.
+Each week, I will further expand on some of the more interesting fan comments from our weekly Frontstretch LIVE Cup race blog.
 Here’s one of the more interesting comments from this week’s blog:

 P.S.: Our live blog pops up again next Sunday as we break down the racing action from New Hampshire!
 Come join the fun!